 Review the following requirements and make sure you meet them before proceeding to the application:

-- Again, attendance is required [virtually for Summer 2021 - but still required].
-Though not explicitly checked, you should not be taking concurrent summer classes in June given demands of the program.
+- In-person attendance is required.
+You should not be taking concurrent summer classes during your session given demands of the program.

 - You must be actively completing a degree program at UNT or through a previous arrangement with the coordinators.